Computer Gaming World: History

-Content

-CGW featured reviews, previews, news, features, letters, strategy, and columns dealing with computer games.
-While console games are occasionally touched on, these are primarily the territory of CGW's sister magazine.
-Electronic Gaming Monthly.

-In 2006, two of the most popular features were "Greenspeak", a final-page column written by editor-in-chief Jeff Green, and "Tom vs. Bruce", a unique "duelling-diaries" piece in which writers Tom Chick and Bruce Geryk logged their gameplay experience as each tried to best the other at a given game.
-"Tom vs. Bruce" sometimes featured a guest appearance by Erik Wolpaw, formerly of Old Man Murray.

-For many years, CGW never assigned scores to reviews, preferring to let readers rate their favorite games through a monthly poll.
-Scores were finally introduced in 1994, but beginning in April 2006, CGW stopped assigning quantifiable scores to its reviews.
-In May of the same year, CGW changed the name of its review section to "Viewpoint", and began evaluating games on a more diverse combination of factors than a its content.
-Elements considered include the communities' reaction to a game, developers' continued support through patches, and whether a game's online component continued to grow.

-The reviews were formerly based on a simple five-star structure, with five stars marking a truly outstanding game, and one star signalling virtual worthlessness.
-Three games, Postal² by Robert Coffey, Mistmare by Jeff Green, and Dungeon Lords by Denice Cook "...form an unholy trinity of the only games in CGW history to receive zero-star reviews."

 Circulation

 According to MDS, CGW had a circulation slightly above 300,000 as of 2006.
-In this regard, it was slightly behind industry arch-rival PC Gamer.

 Awards and acclaim

 Bruce F. Webster reviewed the first issue of Computer Gaming World in The Space Gamer No. 48.
 Webster commented that "I strongly recommend this magazine to computer gamers, and just one reason alone will (in my opinion) suffice: You can now start getting from just one publication the information that you've been having to dig out of three or four or five (or six...).
 Get it."

 Page 6 reviewed Computer Gaming World and stated: "Quite apart from being an interesting read, you will get more out of your existing games and will have a much better idea of what to buy as your next piece of software.
 No other computer magazine that I can think of will give you reviews of such depth."

 In 1988, CGW won the Origins Award for Best Professional Adventure Gaming Magazine of 1987.

 The New York Times repeatedly praised CGW, placing it as one of the premier computer game publications of its time.
 In 1997 the newspaper called it "the leading computer game magazine", In 1999 "the bible of computer game purists", and in 2005 "one of the top computer game magazines".